Arne-L/Web-based-structure-editor/src/language-definition/language-file-definition.md

 * `ref`: Which element in the more abstract definition it replaces
 * `name`: The name with which the ref argument will be replaced
 * `arguments`: An array of arguments that will be used to replace the arguments of the ref argument.
 The strings in the array are argument names.
 This is an optional property.
+* `editorName`: Option name used to represent the button in the toolbox. "---" is replaced with a expression hole, "--" with a statement hole and " " with a tab.
+CURRENT STATE?
+WILL PROBABLY CHANGE IN THE FUTURE
+* `id`: Id of the button that has to be unique.
+It is also used for the tooltip.
+Failing to provide a unique id might result in lost features
 * `toolbox`: Properties necessary to create the toolbox for the given implementation.
 This is an optional property.
 See [Toolbox](#toolbox) for more information.

 ## Toolbox

+All properties here are for showing the correct information in the toolbox.
+* `category`: The category in which the code construct will be placed in the toolbox.
+* `title`: The title of the code construct WHEN IS THIS IMPORTANT?
+* `tooltip`
+    * `title`: The title of the tooltip
+    * `body`: The description of the tooltip
+* `tips` \[
+    * `type`: The type of expandable tip that will be shown.
+Options are "executable", "quick" and "use-case".
+    * `title`: The title of the tip.
+    * `id`: A unique identifier for the tip.
+    * `example?`: The code to show in the tip.
+Only necessary for the executable tip type.
+    * `text?`: Explain a concept.
+Only necessary for the quick tip type.
+    * `path?`, `max?`, `prefix?`, `extension?`, `id?` and `explanations?`: See example.
+Only necessary for the use-case tip type.
+* `search-queries`: Words to match with the input of the searchbox.
+An array should be provided.

+\]

 ## Format syntax